rfortherestofus/api-food-asset-map/README.md

 For this part of the work, I imagine us using an R script file that brings in all data, cleans it, geocodes it (where appropriate), and then saves it to an RDS file.
 I tend to use the structure of packages in projects as well, with data-raw and data folders.
 I'm not sure how much we'll need to use the data-raw for this project but it's there.

+Each object should be saved as an RDS file with the following variables:

+- name
+- street_address
+- city
+- state
+- zip_code
+- lon
+- lat

 ### Food Resources

 In consultation with the client, here are the categories of food resources we're working with: